First Nuclear Ultra-Heavy Dark Matter Search in Argon Time Projection Chambers with the DarkSide-50 Experiment: Conclusion

 \section{Conclusion}

 We present the first search for nuclear Ultra Heavy Dark Matter (UHDM) using a dual-phase liquid argon time projection chamber with the DarkSide-50 experiment.
 This work extends UHDM searches into a new experimental regime for dual phase TPCs.
+No UHDM signal events were observed, and the resulting exclusion region defines the parameter space ruled out at 90 \% C.L.
 We have modeled UHDM as a composite particle and systematically varied the dark nucleon mass—an approach not previously explored in LAr TPCs.
-This represents an important step toward understanding the internal structure of UHDM candidates, as the dark nucleon mass fundamentally determines the scattering dynamics and energy deposition patterns in the detector.
+This represents an important step toward understanding the internal structure of UHDM models, as the dark nucleon mass fundamentally determines the scattering dynamics and energy deposition patterns in the detector.
 By deriving exclusion limits for dark nucleon masses of $m_{\chi} = 10, 50, 100, 500 \, \mathrm{GeV/c^2}$, we demonstrate how the composite nature of UHDM affects experimental sensitivity.
+As $m_\chi$ enters through the UHDM form factor, the resulting signal hypotheses are not directly interpolable with those of other experiments, precluding a direct numerical comparison.
 This work establishes a path for future UHDM searches to constrain not only the existence of ultra-heavy dark matter but also its internal composition.